Uberspace/icingaweb2-module-netboximport/README.md

 in your Sync Rule while adding a new property or in your API itself: https://netbox.company.com/api/dcim/devices/, https://netbox.company.com/api/virtualization/virtual-machines/.

-In some cases additional fields are provides:
+In some cases additional fields are provided:

-* the `cluster` value is replaced by the actual cluster object as returned by the API, instead of just the id/name.
+* `cluster` is replaced by the actual cluster object as returned by the API, instead of just the id/name.

 ## Acknowledgements